ClapeyronThermo/Clapeyron.jl/docs/src/user_guide/basic_usage.md

 ## Available properties

 Once we have our model object, we will be able to call the respective thermodynamic methods to obtain the properties that we are looking for.
-For example, to find the isobaric heat capacity of a 0.5 mol methanol and 0.5 mol ethanol mixture using PC-SAFT at a pressure of 10 bar and a temperature of 300 K, we just call the `isobaric_heat_capacity(model, p, T, z)` function with the desired model and conditions as parameters.
+For example, to find the isobaric heat capacity of a 0.5 mol methanol and 0.5 mol ethanol mixture using PC‑SAFT at a pressure of 10 bar and a temperature of 300 K, we just call the `isobaric_heat_capacity(model, p, T, z)` function with the desired model and conditions as parameters.

 ```julia
 Cp = isobaric_heat_capacity(model1, 10e5, 300, [0.5, 0.5])